bank-vaults/secret-sync/examples/single-source-advanced/README.md

 To get familiarized, we will show how you can use Secret Sync tool to cover two scenarios:

 - **Case 1**: Synchronize secrets from one secret store to another.
-  - We will use our local file store as a source of truth to synchronize some database secrets into Vault.
+  - We will use our local file store as the source of truth to synchronize some database secrets into Vault.
 - **Case 2**: Consume secrets to bootstrap an application.
-  - We will use Vault instance to fetch database secrets to our local store in a form of a configuration file for an application.
+  - We will use a Vault instance to fetch database secrets to our local store in the form of a configuration file for an application.

 *Note:* The same logic applies to any other combination of secret stores.